paper-trail-gem/paper_trail/README.md

 ```

 The `paper_trail_on_destroy` method can be further configured to happen
 `:before` or `:after` the destroy event.
-By default, it will happen after.
+By default, it will happen before.

 ## Choosing When To Save New Versions